fieldceleste/memory-board/README.md

 ### Description

 _This application uses React with create-react-app, components, JSX, Firebase/Firestore and props while building a dynamic site with Redux.
-Users can submit messages via a form, then see them displayed on a sorted messge board by country visited.
+Users can submit messages via a form, then see them displayed on a sorted message board by country visited.
 They are also able to upload their favorite photo of the trip._

 ![Component Diagram](./src/memory-board.png)